DaNik516/nixOS/Documentation/structure/sections/Core.md

 ## 🖥️ Hosts (`hosts/`)
 This directory contains the configurations for specific machines.
 Each folder name need to match the name of a `hostname` defined in `flake.nix`.

-Each hosts folder should contain these 5 files
+Each hosts folder should contain at least these 7 files

 * ### `configuration.nix` ###